Tevin-Isaac/STUDENTS_MS/README.md

 ## Interacting with the Canister through Candid UI

 7. Open the Candid UI to interact with the canister:

+    if it does not have any errors it will compile slowly if its the first time and after success u will receive a URL (usually `http://127.0.0.1:4943/?canisterId=r7inp-6aaaa-aaaaa-aaabq-cai`)
     ```bash
     dfx deploy
     ```